SCWinter259/Portfolio/Notes.md

 ## Incoming Information

-Divorcepath contributions:
+### UI and API

+- Performed bugs fixes.
+- Built a seeding script that seeds realistic data, used for internal End-to-end testing, automated tests, and client demos.
+- Built a status page that notifies the team on service interruptions.
+- Built an internal analytics dashboard that provides valuable information on user actions, behaviours, feature usage and efficiency.

+### gtm

-- Worked on 2 automation workflows on Attio, helped maintained Attio data integrity and saves about $100 every month.
+- Upgraded an automation pipeline with 2 Attio and 3 Zapier workflows which helped maintaining data integrity and saved $100 in monthly automation credits.
-- Worked on `gtm` - collect potential customer data through scraping, integrating with third-party (Apollo, Attio), designed database and a way to clean stale data.
-- Worked on `data-extractor`.
-Moved the repo from relying on API to extract markdown scripts from PDFs and Word docs to using libraries to do the work on its own.
-Used OpenAI API to extract info from markdown.
-Performed optimizations, inluding runtime optimization - reducing extraction time by ~60%, Dockerizing the data extractor so that it can continue be deployed as a Lambda function (through ECR and Docker), even though the function is about 10 times heavier due to dependencies.
-Saved the company some money by doing this instead of hosting extractor on EC2 like initially planned.
-Also wrote automated Github deployment scripts for production, development, and staging environments.
-- Worked on `divorcepath-ui`.
-Made UI updates, improving user experience.
-Fixed Bugs.
+- Utilized Bun, TypeScript, AWS RDS, and web scraping techniques to build a data collection system that brought the company over 10,000 potential client contacts.

+### Data Extractor

+- Utilized Python, AWS Textract, AWS Bedrock, and AWS Lambda to extract valuable data from PDFs, Word documents, and images, saving 4 hours of work per user every week.
+- Created synthetic test documents and benchmarked for 15+ AWS Bedrock LLM models and Optical Character Recognization (OCR) packages, which helped optimized costs and performance for the data extraction pipeline.
+- Improved accuracy of data extraction by 15% and speed by 60%, while reducing the Docker container size and deployment time by 80%.
+- Performed security updates, package replacements, and design changes to keep data extractor in-line with SOC 2 requirements and data locality requirements from government agencies.

+### Other

+- Answer to clients on Intercom
-- Prepared SOC 2 documents.
-Wrote shell script for automated evidence colelction too.
+- Prepared SOC 2 documents and wrote shell script for automated evidence collection
+- Build Claude skills and the company's private skills marketplace.
+- Performed multiple dependency upgrades and security patches across multiple repos.
-- Set up cost abnormality alerts and tool failure alerts from AWS, sending to team Emails and Slack, ensuring rapid response.
+- Set up cost abnormality alerts and tool failure alerts from AWS
-- Worked on `divorcepath-api`.
-Built seeding scripts that generate detailed like-real data, used for real client demos.
-- Addressed Aikido security issues and Sentry bug reports.
-- Performed many dependency upgrades across many repos.
-- Built 3 Zapier pipelines to move data from Stripe to Attio.
-- Helped response to clients on Intercom.
-- Set up Claude skills for the company

-Ongoing work:
--

 Divorcepath technologies involved: